pagemachine/docker-mysql-data/README.md

     image: registry.example/my-project/mariadb:latest
 ```

-- `build.args.MYSQL_IMAGE_VERSION` must be a valid tag of the `mariadb` Docker image.
+- `build.args.MARIADB_IMAGE_VERSION` must be a valid tag of the `mariadb` Docker image.
+- `build.dockerfile` is the `mariadb.Dockerfile`
-- `build.args.MYSQL_DATABASE` is the name of the database to create.
+- `build.args.MARIADB_DATABASE` is the name of the database to create.
-- `build.args.MYSQL_USER` is the username to set up for the database.
+- `build.args.MARIADB_USER` is the username to set up for the database.
-- `build.args.MYSQL_PASSWORD` is the password to set for the database user.
+- `build.args.MARIADB_PASSWORD` is the password to set for the database user.
-- `build.args.MYSQL_ROOT_PASSWORD` is the password of the `root` user.
+- `build.args.MARIADB_ROOT_PASSWORD` is the password of the `root` user.